Skip to main content ITU

 ITU

-Admission requirements Computer Science
+Admission requirements for Computer Science

 To apply for the MSc in Computer Science you need:

 • A university bachelor's degree or a professional bachelors's degree relating to computer science or software development.
-It must include a significant amount of programming, foundations and software engineering.
-You can find the specific requirements below.

 • English proficiency corresponding to B-level with a minimum of 3.0 in grade point average.

-Programmes that automatically meet the specific requirements:
+Programmes that automatically meet the subject requirements

 • Datalogi (AAU)